DeepFellow DOCS

 💡 Generated /home/johndoe/.deepfellow/server/.env.

-💡 Saved Docker Compose configuration to /home/johndoe/.deepfellow/server/docker-compose.yml
+💡 Saved Docker Compose configuration to /home/johndoe/.deepfellow/server/compose.yaml

 DeepFellow Server Installed.